cebpereira/teste-turim/README.md

       $password = "root";
       $db = "mysql-db";`

-* Entre no container do Apache do container:
+* Entre no container do Apache:

     `docker exec -it teste-turim bash`